aszychlinski/tkinter_minesweeper/README.md

 ## Compiling to .exe

-`pyinstaller` works for this project, however it would not add tkinter.tkx to the package on its own.
+`pyinstaller` works for this project, however it would not add tkinter.tix to the package on its own.
 To get a working .exe I ended up using:

 `pyinstaller --add-data "tix8.4.3;tix8.4.3" -F -y -w --clean main.py`